Board of Trustees

 Steve Grossman

 Steve currently serves on the Budget and Finance committee and is also chair of the Audit committee.
 He recently retired and is presently doing some restaurant consulting.
 After graduating from Baruch College in New York City, Steve worked for an international CPA firm in their New York office, specializing in restaurants, hotels and casinos for 15 years.
 After becoming a partner in the firm, he transferred to their San Francisco office and worked there for the next ten years.
 In 1994, Steve left public accounting to become the CFO for one of the largest Burger King franchises in the country, a position he held for the next 21 years before retiring.
-During his time in the Bay Area, he served as President and several times as Treasurer for Congregation Kol Shofar.
+During his time in the Bay Area, he has served as President and several times as Treasurer for Congregation Kol Shofar.
 Currently he is an active member on their Finance Committee.
 Steve lives in Mill Valley with Jackie, his wife of 49 years.
 He has two sons and two grandsons who also live in the Bay Area.
 Steve’s youngest son attended Brandeis from 3-8 grade in the late 80’s and early 90’s.
-Steve is a sport nut and has season tickets to several Bay Area sport teams.
+Steve is a sports nut and has season tickets to several Bay Area sport teams.

 David Horowitz